 Vegetarian Stuffed Zucchini

 Vegetarian Stuffed Zucchini is loaded with Mexican flavors with Brown Rice, Black Beans, Chiles, Cheddar, and Cotija Cheese!
-Replace the rice with cooked cauliflower rice if you want a lower-carb version.
+You can replace the rice with cooked cauliflower rice if you want a lower-carb version of this recipe.

-Recently I had some Cotija cheese that was left from a dish my brother Rand had made when he was visiting, so I guess that’s what inspired me to go with a Mexican-themed version for this new recipe for Vegetarian Stuffed Zucchini.
-The Cotija made such a nice topping for the stuffed zucchini, but if you don’t have it you could use Parmesan, Feta, and or even a little more of the cheese blend that’s used in the stuffing.
+Recently I had some Cotija cheese left from a dish my brother Rand had made when he was visiting, so that’s what inspired me to go with a Mexican-flavored combination for this Vegetarian Stuffed Zucchini.
+The Cotija made a nice topping for the stuffed zucchini, but if you don’t have that you could use Parmesan, Feta, and or even a little more of the cheese blend that’s used in the stuffing.

-I used those adorable little round 8-Ball Zucchinis that I love so much, but if you don’t have those, use a larger zucchini cut in chunks and then scooped out to make zucchini “cups.”
-(You can see an example of that in the photos.)
-The first time I made these the cheese got too brown and the zucchini wasn’t quite as tender as I wanted it, so Jake and I came up with the idea of cooking the stuffed zucchinis covered for the first 20 minutes and then taking the foil off for another 30 minutes cooking time.
-That time we thought they were perfect, and this was absolutely delicious for a meatless meal!
+The first time I made the recipe the cheese got too brown and the zucchini wasn’t as tender as I wanted it, so Jake and I tried cooking the stuffed zucchini covered for the first 20 minutes and then taking the foil off for another 30 minutes cooking time.
+That time we thought they were perfect, and this was absolutely delicious for a meatless meal that uses zucchini!

 What ingredients do you need for this recipe?

 - 8-Ball zucchinis (or use larger long zucchini, cut in 3 inch lengths and hollowed out to make zucchini “cups”)